 Taking Care of your Physical Health

 If you are going through a difficult time even more reason why you should take care of yourself physically.
 When you are depressed the last thing you may feel like doing is going out in the fresh air and exercise.
-However if you sit in the chair all day or stay in bed and cut yourself off from people day after day how do you expect ever to feel better?
-If you can build into your daily routine going for a walk, ideally in a nice place like a park, beach etc., so much the better but even walking around the block on a daily basis will help if you persevere with it.
+However if you sit in the chair all day or stay in bed and cut yourself off from people day after day it may be difficult for you to feel better.
+If you are able to get out and can build into your daily routine going for a walk, ideally in a nice place like a park, beach etc., so much the better but even walking around the block on a daily basis will help if you persevere with it.

 If you starve yourself you are going to feel more depressed, weak, faint, run down etc. You need to take responsibility for eating healthy well balanced diet so your body is getting the nutrients it needs.
 Being physically well and strong will help you deal with emotional difficulties more easily – if you allow yourself to become run down you will not have the strength to fight problems as they arise.